 Educational sessions included the following:

 What to do when desktop publishing migrates to laptop, tablet and smartphone?
 As our members demand greater connectivity, we content creators need to adapt to multiple platforms to effectively blend graphics, text, video and interactive media.

-This session is a structured discussion about the difficulties, solutions and experiences that you and your organization face.
+This session was a structured discussion about the difficulties, solutions and experiences that organizations face.